I Know Where I'm Going!: Filming

 Powell shot a scene at the end of the film where Catriona follows Torquil into the castle, to emphasise her love for him, but decided to cut it.

 Music

 John Laurie was the choreographer and arranger for the cèilidh sequences.
 The puirt à beul "Macaphee" was performed by Boyd Steven, Maxwell Kennedy and Jean Houston of the Glasgow Orpheus Choir.
 The song sung at the cèilidh that Torquil translates for Joan is a traditional Gaelic song "Ho ro, mo nighean donn bhòidheach", originally translated into English as "Ho ro My Nut Brown Maiden" by John Stuart Blackie in 1882.
 It is also played by three pipers marching toward Moy Castle at the start of the final scene.
 The film's other music is traditional Scottish and Irish songs and original music by Allan Gray.

+Restoration

+In 2023, the film was restored and scanned in 4K resolution, by the British Film Institute, The process was overseen by Martin Scorsese and Thelma Schoonmaker Powell.